MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 Step 1: Update the C Native Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Java_example_NativeCCallExample_waitButton()`` function will now suspend the current Java thread.
+The ``Java_example_NativeCCallExample_waitButton()`` function will now suspend the current thread.
 It will also
 store the information required to resume it and return the index of the pressed button.

 The SNI functions used in this example are defined in ``sni.h``.
 See this header file for a more detailed description of
 the API.

-- Store the ID of the Java thread that called the function.
+- Store the ID of the thread that called the function.
 This ID should be stored in a global variable.
-  It is used to resume the Java thread when a button is pressed.
+  It is used to resume the thread when a button is pressed.

   .. code-block:: C

       java_thread_id = SNI_getCurrentJavaThreadID();

-- Signal the MicroEJ Core Engine to suspend the current Java thread and specify the callback function to be called when
+- Signal the MicroEJ Core Engine to suspend the current thread and specify the callback function to be called when
   the thread is resumed.
   Let's call the callback function ``waitButton_callback()``.